InterwebAlchemy/model-metadata-central/README.md

   - [ ] Rust
   - [ ] Go
   - Other languages?
 Open an [issue](https://github.com/InterwebAlchemy/llm-model-definitions/issues) to request one!
+- [ ] Integrate metadata for more models
 - [ ] Integrate a GitHub Action to generate these packages
 - [ ] Integrate a GitHub Action to publish these packages to NPM, PyPI, etc.
 - [ ] Donate project to [AI Engineer Foundation](https://github.com/AI-Engineer-Foundation/)